Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 UCF Stats and Trends

-- UCF's games this year have gone over the total in three out of five opportunities (60%).
+- UCF's games this season have eclipsed the over/under three times in five opportunities (60%).

-- UCF is 1-4 against the spread and 3-2 overall when the team scores more than 12.2 points.
+- UCF is 1-4 against the spread and 3-2 overall when the team puts up more than 12.2 points.

-- UCF is 1-4 against the spread and 3-2 overall when the team amasses over 294.2 yards.
+- UCF is 1-4 against the spread and 3-2 overall when the team piles up over 294.2 yards.

-- This year the Knights have six turnovers, nine fewer than the Bearcats have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.